 Soybeans & soymeal No new quota Already 0% (WTO MFN)

 The beef quota represents just 1.5% of total EU beef production — equivalent to roughly one steak per EU citizen per year.
-On Day 1, 82.7% of Brazil’s current EU exports will face zero tariffs.
+Since 1 May, 82.7% of Brazil’s exports to the EU have entered tariff-free.
 According to the USDA Foreign Agricultural Service (February 2026), soybeans and soymeal are notably absent from the new tariff schedule because both already enter the EU duty-free under WTO commitments.

 Tariffs Before vs. After Provisional Application (May 1, 2026)